JMBurd/Project2/README.md

 Meeting notes:
 Language to use: Python has good user interface capabilities.
-We could use discord for better communication : https://discord.gg/xzRBjDFK Use Tkinter for GUI
+Use Tkinter for GUI
 Use gitihub to share and edit code
 Write psuedocode and post it to Github